 Pre-construction Meeting Update:

-On May 4, 2023, the City held a pre-construction meeting with Northern Lines Contracting, the Contractor construction the improvements.
-The purpose of the pre-construction meeting is to review the Contractor’s proposed construction schedule, to share contact information, to review the status of permits, and discuss relevant construction related procedures, processes, and requirements.
+On May 4, 2023, the City held a pre-construction meeting with Northern Lines Contracting, the Contractor constructing the improvements.
+The purpose of the pre-construction meeting is to review the Contractor’s proposed construction schedule, share contact information, check the status of permits, and discuss relevant construction-related procedures, processes, and requirements.

 Northern Lines Contracting discussed the following main construction processes and preliminary schedule with the City:

 May 8 Place erosion control and tree protection fencing (2 days)

 - Clearing and grubbing of trees (4 days)

 - Removals, including reclamation of the existing bituminous section (4 days)